Cbro/MTech_Offers/README.md

 ## Minor Bugs and Workarounds
 Do not manually edit files because it sometimes leaves “blank cells” at the bottom which then causes a bug in the code.
 If this happens, open the .xlsx file and manually delete rows under the rows which have content, till the bug doesn’t appear.

+## Common Pitfalls
+* At the very first make_offer run, not ensuring that you have summary and offers files with empty sheets per round, each named "Round_X", where X is the round number.

+* Not having checked the summary details before running make_offer for a new round.
+This file **MUST** contain the correct number of seats remaining and multipliers before the offers for the round can be made.

+* Not backing up files after running each update.
+In case of an error, a backup comes very handy.

+* Running update_offers on round_X but not setting flag "-r X" correctly.
+For example. it is possible to make the error of updating the round 2 offers with -r 1 (round 1) flag set.
+This will cause errors in your output files.